DpEpsilon/lovelace/README.md

 (read: reproducible builds).
 It may look like it's hanging, but actually be downloading at the impressive bandwidth of 3Kb/s.
 This should only need to happen once.
 Grab a coffee; make a Java pun.

+### Running

+To compile-and-run, type:

+    sbt run

+By default, this should open an instance on port 8080.